 John moved to Diss in the late 1960’s, bringing with him his Mitcham Marine Spitfire.
 He had also previously worked on racing cars and racing boats.
 He developed a water jet version using a UA jet unit.
 These were produced in Sheffield by Andrew Usbourne.
 Whilst developing the water-jet version of the Mitcham Spitfire, he sought help from Alma Components in Diss, Norfolk.
 A purpose built factory was built in the grounds of Alma Components for the new company and as a result Almarine was formed in 1972.

-John together with Jim Price and Bob Mann owners of Alma Components were the principles.
-Alma Components were at the time leaders in their field of wire wound resistors and reed switches; making almost all the switches for ‘cash point machines’.
+John started working for Alma then together with Jim Price and Doug Bartlett (Directors of Alma Components), commenced Almarine in August 1973.
+Alma Components were at the time leaders in their field of wire wound resistors and reed switches; making almost all the switches for ‘cash point machines’, but not boats.

 John redesigned the Spitfire, increased the length from 9′ to 10′ 6″ and 4′ 4″ wide, making them safer.
 There was a little help from Doug Norval and Don Shed with their racing boat experience.
 With John leading the production the new boats now called Almarine Seafire and its water jet version the Meteor.
 Buyers in Holland were their main customers at the peak.
 Almarine were sending a container load of 30 Seafires a month there.